Accessible Gardening — Gardeners Shortlands Commitment

 While we strive for broad compliance and usability, some older or third-party materials may not yet meet every criterion of WCAG 2.1 AA.
 In such cases we create alternative content or provide assistance on request to ensure that everyone can access essential information about Shortlands gardening services.

-Community gardeners and visitors using accessible seating and pathways Continuous improvement is part of our culture.
+A close-up of a garden workspace featuring a large grey flowerpot filled with an assortment of flowering plants, including yellow, pink, and purple blooms, placed on a dark, textured surface against a warm-toned wall.
+To the right of the flowerpot, there is a small green-handled trowel with a metal blade, along with red gardening shears and a pair of orange-striped gardening gloves folded neatly on the surface.
+The background suggests an outdoor or partially sheltered area suitable for gardening activities, with the arrangement indicating preparation for planting or garden maintenance, consistent with services offered by Gardeners Shortlands in the local area around Shortlands or Bromley postal districts.
+Continuous improvement is part of our culture.
 We review accessibility as features and content evolve, run periodic audits and update training for staff who create content about Shortlands gardeners and their services.
 Our aim is to ensure that everyone who seeks information or assistance from Gardeners Shortlands can do so independently and with dignity.

 Thank you for taking the time to read our accessibility statement.
 We welcome constructive comments on how we can make our resources more inclusive and usable for the whole Shortlands community.